Flamethr0wer/ArduinoDS4/README.md

 As the board is connected as regular Arduino, this step is the same as other uploads: click the upload button.

 For future uploads, it will be different since the board is telling your computer that it is a PS4 controller rather than Arduino.
+See [4.
+Iterate](#4-iterate) below.

-### 3. Test it
+### 3. Test

 Now is the time to take your hot flashed board and connect to your PS4.
 The best way to do this is as follows: